 Bookies offer platforms where we can buy points or lay points against the spread.
 It’s the same concept.
 In this blog, we dive deeper into that concept before turning our attention to sportsbook business finance, and how you can use PayPerHead tools to run an efficient, profit-making, sportsbook.

-It sounds crazy to compare something like the NASDAQ and New York Stock exchanges to your sportsbook.
+It sounds crazy to compare something like the NASDAQ and New York Stock exchanges to your sportsbook management.
 Trillions of dollars are exchanged every day on stock exchanges.
 One of the most heavily traded stocks on both exchanges is Apple.

 Apple’s public float, shares allowed to trade, is 4.38 billion.
 That means a potential 4.38 billion shares of Apple could change hands every day.
 The average amount of shares traded every day for Apple is 26,337,770.

 Shares are only traded if there is a buyer and seller.
 The buyer “bets” on Apple stock going up.
 The seller “bets” on Apple stock going down.
 Sound familiar?